openhwgroup/cva6/README.md

 # core-v-verif
 Functional verification project for the CORE-V family of RISC-V cores.
 This project is under active development.

-***This branch is being used to facilitate a significant integration - please do not use it unless specifically directed to.***
+## NEWS UPDATES:

-## NEWS FLASH
+**2020-05-25:** The [Imperas OVPsim Instruction Set Generator](http://www.ovpworld.org/) has been integrated into the UVM environment as the Referenece Model for the CV32E40(P).
+To enable it, set a shell ENV variable USE_ISS to "YES".<br>
-The OpenHW Group CV32E40P is now live!<br>This repository no longer contains a local copy of the RTL.
+**2020-02-28:** The OpenHW Group CV32E40P is now live!<br>This repository no longer contains a local copy of the RTL.
 The RTL is cloned from the appropriate [core-v-cores](https://github.com/openhwgroup/core-v-cores) repository as needed.
 The specific branch and hash of the RTL is controlled by a set of variables in `cv32/sim/Common.mk`.

 ## Getting Started
 First, have a look at the [OpenHW Group's website](https://www.openhwgroup.org) to learn a bit more about who we are and what we are doing.